jembury8568/jembury8568.github.io/_posts/2022-06-09-dry-cleaning-pollution.md

 ***

 ### Results
 A geodatabase with all project data and analysis results was delivered to the Water Board, along with a technical report.
-The team also presented the project at the June 2021 San Diego Regional Water Quality Control Board meeting.<br><br>
+The team also presented the project at the June 2021 San Diego Regional Water Quality Control Board meeting.
 37 of the 522 dry-cleaning sites were located in underserved communities.
-73% of these sites are in the South and Central regions of the county.
+73% of these sites are in the South and Central regions of the county.<br><br>
 ![A bar chart shows the division of dry-cleaning sites by HHSA region: 131 in North Central, 110 in North Coastal, 77 in East, 54 in South, 55 in Central, and 58 in North Inland.]({{ site.url }}{{ site.baseurl }}/assets/images/research-drycleaning-barchart.png)
 *Distribution of dry-cleaning sites by San Diego County Health and Human Services (HHSA) region.*